Arts Beacon is dedicated to providing exceptional art education for our students and career advancement and opportunities for our resident artists.

 Learn more about our current artists below.

-Jena is the owner/ director of Arts Beacon Studio and co-founder of Arts Beacon Gallery.
+Jena is the owner/ director of Arts Beacon Studio.
 She holds a BFA from the Atlanta College of Art and an MFA in Sculpture and Drawing from Queens College CUNY.
-She is the director of the studio program and lead instructor for the teen, adult program.
-She also founded the resident artist program and the FIRE critique group.
+She is the primary kiln overseer at Arts Beacon and director of the studio program and leader for the teen, adult program.
+She also founded the resident artist program and mentors the resident artists and teachers.
 Jena's specialty is in portfolio development, artist mentoring, observational drawing, figure drawing and handbuilt ceramic relief, sculpture and functional ware.

-Group classes, Private and Semi Private Lessons available Tuesdays-Fridays.
+Private and Semi Private Lessons available Thursdays and Fridays.

 See Erin's work at www.erindrakeford.com